CongoPeat/Congo_Basin_Peat_Intititation/README.md

 Please cite this paper if you're using any of the data or code presented here.

 # Code

+## Oxcal_Summed_Probability_Distribution_Code
+This file contains the OxCal code used to produce the summed probability distributions of the basal radiocarbon dates shown in Figure 1 and SI Figure 2.

 ## SI_FIG_1_SCRIPT_GDARGIE_ET_AL.XXXX_TIMING_OF_PEAT_INITIATION_ACROSS_THE_CENTRAL_CONGO_BASIN
 This file contains the R code used to produce SI Figure 1.
 Users will also require the following data files: "IKE1_5.0.csv" and "IKE1_5.0_DOWN_CORE_OXCAL_OUTPUT.csv"

 # Data

 ## Figure 1 data
+### Summed_Probability_Distributions_All_Basal_Dates
+This file contains the combined summed probability distribution of all 52 basal dates presented in Figure 1 of the article.

+Columns contain the following:

+**sum_prob_cal_date_100:** This is the calibrated radiocarbon date 100-year bin (calibrated years Before Present).\
+**sum_prob:** This is the combined summed probability distribution of the 52 basal dates.

 ### Core_GeoB6518-1_delta18O_data.csv metadata
 Ths file contains the extended planktic foraminifera δ18O data from marine core GeoB6518-1 presented in Figure 1 of the article.